fastify/fastify/docs/Server.md

 <a name="custom-http-server"></a>
 ### `serverFactory`
 You can pass a custom HTTP server to Fastify by using the `serverFactory` option.<br/>
-`serverFactory` is a function that takes an `handler` parameter, which takes the `request` and `response` objects as parameters, and an options object, which is the same you have passed to Fastify.
+`serverFactory` is a function that takes a `handler` parameter, which takes the `request` and `response` objects as parameters, and an options object, which is the same you have passed to Fastify.

 ```js
 const serverFactory = (handler, opts) => {